How to Find Strong Consumer Staples Stocks Slated for Positive Earnings Surprises

 The Zacks Earnings ESP, Explained

-By taking the percentage difference between the $0.47 Most Accurate Estimate and the $0.45 Zacks Consensus Estimate, Coca-Cola has an Earnings ESP of +5.32%.
-Investors should also know that KO is one of a large group of stocks with positive ESPs.
+Archer Daniels Midland's Earnings ESP sits at +3.28%, which, as explained above, is calculated by taking the percentage difference between the $1.62 Most Accurate Estimate and the Zacks Consensus Estimate of $1.57.
+ADM is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-KO is part of a big group of Consumer Staples stocks that boast a positive ESP, and investors may want to take a look at Clorox (CLX) as well.
+ADM is part of a big group of Consumer Staples stocks that boast a positive ESP, and investors may want to take a look at Corteva, Inc. (CTVA) as well.

-Clorox, which is readying to report earnings on February 2, 2023, sits at a Zacks Rank #3 (Hold) right now.
-It's Most Accurate Estimate is currently $0.75 a share, and CLX is 23 days out from its next earnings report.
+Corteva, Inc. is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on February 1, 2023.
+CTVA's Most Accurate Estimate sits at $0.08 a share 19 days from its next earnings release.

-For Clorox, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.65 is +15.39%.
+The Zacks Consensus Estimate for Corteva, Inc. is $0.06, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +33.33%.

 Find Stocks to Buy or Sell Before They're Reported